rails/rails-html-sanitizer/README.md

 ### Security reports

 Trying to report a possible security vulnerability in this project?
-Please check out our [security policy](https://rubyonrails.org/security) for guidelines about how to proceed.
+Please check out the [Rails project's security policy](https://rubyonrails.org/security) for instructions.

 ## License